MercerK/babel-plugin-transform-graal-imports/README.md

 created called [java-ts-bind](https://github.com/bensku/java-ts-bind).
 However, Grakkit doesn't operate in the same fashion as CraftJS, so we couldn't do the `import { Map } from 'java.util'`; we needed to do `core.type('java.util.Map')`. **Note**: `core.type` is a wrapper around `Java.type`.

+After a little inspiration and experimenting, we ended up creating this plugin!